imzqqq/chat/website/spec/content/server-server-api.md

-Since this `signed` object can only be delivered once in the POST request emitted by the identity server upon binding between the third-party identifier and the Chat ID, and contains the invited user's Chat ID and the token delivered when the invite was stored, this verification will prove that the `m.room.member` invite event comes from the user owning the invited third-party identifier.
+Since this `signed` object can only be delivered once in the POST request emitted by the identity server upon binding between the third-party identifier and the Matrix ID, and contains the invited user's Matrix ID and the token delivered when the invite was stored, this verification will prove that the `m.room.member` invite event comes from the user owning the invited third-party identifier.